New WWE NXT Match Revealed For Tomorrow Night - Wrestling Inc.

-WWE NXT North American Champion Johnny Gargano vs. Dexter Lumis in a non-title match has been announced for tomorrow’s NXT episode on the USA Network.
+The Grizzled Young Veterans vs. Killian Dain and Drake Maverick has been added to tomorrow’s WWE NXT line-up.

-The Way has been feuding with Lumis for a few weeks now.
-WWE’s official preview notes that now they are looking to get rid of their Lumis problem, while Lumis is looking for his next victim.
+James Drake and Zack Gibson have not wrestled since losing to MSK in the Dusty Rhodes Tag Team Classic at “Takeover: Vengeance Day” earlier this month.
+Drake and Dain also have not wrestled since losing to MSK in a tournament match back on January 27.

-Stay tuned for more on tomorrow’s NXT episode.
-Below is the updated line-up:
+Stay tuned for more on tomorrow’s NXT episode and be sure to join us at 8pm ET.
+Below is the updated line-up for this week’s NXT show:

 * Xia Li vs. Kacy Catanzaro